-Please read this specification and Signature's Assessment Regulations/General Regulations on our website.
+Please read this specification and Signature's Assessment Regulations on our website.

-Assessment for this unit will be a basic conversation, between teacher and candidate.
+Assessment for this unit will be a basic conversation, between teacher and learner.
 Teachers will create activities to cover all the learning outcomes (see page 3) which will be recorded on the Candidate Assessment Record (CAR) Form provided (see page 9).

-Candidates will produce evidence which will show both productive and receptive skills for each item on the CAR form.
+Learners will produce evidence which will show both productive and receptive skills for each item on the CAR form.
 More than one item can be demonstrated in one activity.

 The centre will allocate an appropriate person to mark the assessment on the CAR forms.
 This person will probably work for the centre as their teacher-assessor and must complete the CAR form.
 External quality assurance will be carried out by Signature.
 A sample of assessments may be requested for this purpose.
-If an assessment has been chosen for quality assurance, the assessment must be recorded on a DVD and sent to Signature within seven days after the assessment.
+If an assessment has been chosen for quality assurance, the assessment must be uploaded to IRIS within seven days after the assessment.

 The teacher-assessor can decide if the assessment will be carried out either on a continuous basis over the length of the unit, or at the end of the unit.
-It is not necessary to assess all assessment criteria, or all candidates, at the same time.
+It is not necessary to assess all assessment criteria, or all learners, at the same time.
 If the assessment is carried out at the end of the teaching time or recorded for external quality assurance purposes it should be no more than five minutes.